 Blog Discussion Thread: Economic Theories of the Great Depression

-The research methodologies I intend to use well look at the different theories on the great depression.
-Such theories are Monetarist Theory, the Keynesian Theory, the Common Theory, and the Austrian Theory.
+The research methodologies I intend to use will examine the different theories on the Great Depression.
+These theories are the Monetarist Theory, the Keynesian Theory, the Common Theory, and the Austrian Theory.
 Some will come from books and others from web articles.
-So let’s go ahead and investigate some of these theories.
+So, let’s go ahead and investigate some of these theories.

 Common Theory

 “The most widely accepted theory that explains the Great Depression is that governments are to be held responsible for changes in fiscal policy during all economic climates.
-Thus, they should aim to keep aggregate money supply and aggregate money demand growing at a steady pace in the long run.
-For instance, during a recessionary period, liquidity in the banking system should be increased and taxes should be cut in order to prevent the collapse of money supply and demand.
+Thus, they should aim to keep aggregate money supply and aggregate demand growing steadily in the long run.
+For instance, during a recessionary period, liquidity in the banking system should be increased, and taxes should be cut to prevent the collapse of money supply and demand.

-In the case of the Great Depression, most governments were either too slow to react or didn’t react at all.
+In the case of the Great Depression, most governments were either too slow to react or didn’t react.
 Some economists even argued that economic depressions were a good thing since (i) they forced failed investments to liquidate and (ii) they allowed capital and labor to be freed up from unproductive businesses and channeled into growing economic segments.”

 Monetarist Theory